awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 REGION 'us-east-1' IAM_ROLE 'arn:aws:iam::xxxxxxxxxxxx:role/Redshift-S3'
 FORMAT JSON 'auto';
 ```

+When the JSON attribute names are in mixed upper and lower cases, specify the `auto ignorecase` option in the FORMAT JSON clause\.
+For more information about the COPY command, see [Load from JSON data using the 'auto ignorecase' option](r_COPY_command_examples.md#copy-from-json-examples-using-auto-ignorecase)\.

 In some cases, there is a mismatch between column names and JSON attributes or the attribute to load is nested more than a level deep\.
 If so, use a `jsonpaths` file to manually map JSON attributes to Amazon Redshift columns\.